typedb/typedb/docs/pages/docs/1-knowledge-model/model.md

 - Datatype - Indicates the datatype of the attribute.
 For example if the attribute type is age the datatype would be long.
 - Regex - Optional.
 Can be used to constrain string data types to specific regex patterns.
-- Unique - A boolean which indicates if the attribute should be unique across the knowledge base.

 <br /> <img src="/images/knowledge-model1.png" style="width: 600px;" alt="
 Image showing a schema where an entity 'person' has an attribute 'name' and plays the roles 'wife' and 'husband' in